Pulkit002/Fashion-Try-On/README.md

 ## Modules (Diagrams)

 ## Modules to be Done
-1. Semantic Generation Module
+1. Semantic Generation Module: Utilises semantic generation module, responsible for predicting the desired semantic layout after try-on .
 - G1
 - G2
-2. Clothes Warping Module
+2. Clothes Warping Module: responsible for warping the cloth images as per the generated mask.
-3. Cloth Mask Inpainting
+3. Cloth Mask Inpainting: responsible for accurate non target body part regeneration.
-4. Content Fusion Model
+4. Content Fusion Model: fuses the information from the first and second modules to generate accurate try-ons.